nginxinc/nginx-azure-workshops/labs/lab3/readme.md

    where
    - `11.22.33.44` replace with your `n4a-publicIP` resource IP address.

-1. Use Chrome or other browser to test remote access to your NIC Dashboards.
-Create a new Tab or Window for each Dashboard.
+1. Use Chrome or other browser to test remote access to your NIC Dashboard.
+Create a new Tab or Window for the Dashboard.

    http://dashboard.example.com:9001/dashboard.html   > AKS1-NIC

-   Bookmark this page, and leave this browser Tab or Window open during the Workshop, you will be using them often in the next Lab Exercises, watching what Nginx Ingress is doing in the Cluster.
+   Bookmark this page, and leave this browser Tab or Window open during the Workshop, you will be using it often in the next Lab Exercises, watching what Nginx Ingress is doing inside the Cluster.

    If you are not familiar with the Nginx Plus Dashboard, you can find a link to more information in the References Section.